Blog

 Can Biotin Deficiency Cause Hair Loss?

-So since hair loss is pretty common, this tells you biotin deficiency isn’t a common cause of hair loss.
-And experts don’t see a widespread need to up your biotin dosage with supplements.
+So, since hair loss is pretty common, this tells you biotin deficiency isn’t a common cause of hair loss.
+Further, experts don’t see a widespread need to up your with supplements.

 Who Might Have a Biotin Deficiency

-You’re more likely to have a biotin deficiency if you:
+You’re to have a biotin deficiency if you:

 • Regularly eat raw egg whites